biglovisa/creact/README.md

 If everything is wired correctly, you should now see a select input with four options in between the create skill form and the AllSkills list.
 <br>

 So now we will actually create our filtering functionality.
-So in the big picture we know that we want to filter based on the level, so will start our journey by passing a filter property to our FilterSelect component (_body.js.jsx).
+So in the big picture we know that we want to filter based on the level, so will start our journey by passing a filter property to our FilterSelect component.

+_body.js.jsx
 ```
   render() {
     return (